 Quick Start Tutorial

 The purpose of this tutorial is to demonstrate basic functionalities of different key types: Authentication Key, Asymmetric Key and Wrap Key.
-We start with a fresh YubiHSM 2 configuration and we will proceed in generating a new Authentication Key.
+We start with a fresh YubiHSM 2 configuration and we proceed in generating a new Authentication Key.
 Then we generate an Asymmetric Key for signing purposes.
-We will sign an arbitrary amount of data and verify that our signature is correct.
-Part of this documentation is to demonstrate how to back up a key on a second YubiHSM 2.
-We will do so by wrapping the Asymmetric Key and re-importing it into the same device.
+We sign an arbitrary amount of data and verify that our signature is correct.
+Part of this documentation is to demonstrate how to backup a key on a second YubiHSM 2.
+We do so by wrapping the Asymmetric Key and re-importing it into the same device.

 - Basic YubiHSM 2 setup